YEI UCAS free application guide for 2027 entry.

 (easy way to get admissions tutors to love you)

-They’re not.
-They’re research-intensive places, and uni rankings are heavily influenced by research output and citations (so yes, research matters culturally as well as academically) – universities have a soft spot for people who can demonstrate an interest in formal research.
+Universities are not just teaching institutions; they are research-intensive places, and university rankings are heavily influenced by research output and citations (so yes, research matters culturally as well as academically) – universities have a soft spot for people who can demonstrate an interest in formal research.

 What this looks like in practice: